wamp-proto/wamp-proto/rfc/text/advanced/ap_50_payload_passthru_mode.md

 | ppt_keyid      | N         | custom   |

-When `Payload Passthru Mode` is used for gateways to other technologies, such as MQTT Brokers or AMQP Queues, then the `ppt_serializer` attribute may be set to the `native` value.
+When `Payload Passthru Mode` is used for gateways to other technologies, such as MQTT Brokers, then the `ppt_serializer` attribute may be set to the `native` value.
 This means that the payload is not to be modified by WAMP peers, nor serialized in any manner, and is delivered as-is from the originating peer.
 Another possible case is when the `ppt_serializer` attribute is set to any valid serializer, for example `msgpack`.
 In this case the